 - Turn your system on and make sure that water is running.
 Be ready to go with your pole & brush set up, as well as your hoses all plugged in.
 While you are laying out your hose, it’s a good idea to scout particularly dirty windows or those that may have dried on bird droppings, etc. This is a good time to pre-soak those areas, for easier cleaning later.
 Tip: A pre-soak on tough stains can also be done while cleaning frames.

-4. Once you are done scrubbing the window, lift the brush so that it is not touching the window.
+- Once you are done scrubbing the window, lift the brush so that it is not touching the window.
 Only do this if you can maintain proper control of your pole while doing so.
 Move the brush from side to side, working your way down the window, continuing to avoid the top 2-3 inches of the window.

 Be the Expert: